-Property, plant and equipment Investments in subsidiaries and joint venture
+Property, plant and equipment Investments in subsidiaries

-Property, plant and equipment and investments in subsidiaries and joint venture are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.
+Property, plant and equipment and investments in subsidiaries are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.

 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash inflows that are largely independent of those from other assets.
 If this is the case, the recoverable amount is determined for the CGU to which the asset belongs.